Courtesy of Amtrak

 When the new Acela Express Fleet launches in 2021, trains will be an even more sustainable option between Boston and Washington, D.C.

-In northern Europe, the concept of flygskam—“flight shame” in Swedish—is gaining momentum this summer, as more people opt for trains over planes in the name of sustainability.
+In northern Europe, the concept of flygskam—“flight shame” in Swedish—is gaining momentum this year, as more people opt for trains over planes in the name of sustainability.
 But in the United States, many American travelers who would like to reduce their carbon footprint by ditching air travel have fewer options and an aging Amtrak system.

 In addition to these eco-conscious initiatives, the new Acela fleet will also include a few other upgrades to make train travel more appealing.
 Getting work done will be easier with faster Wi-Fi systems, along with USB ports and reading lights at each seat.
-There will also be more leg room, as well as larger bathrooms and storage compartments for luggage.
+There will also be more legroom, as well as larger bathrooms and storage compartments for luggage.

 The new trains—which will operate at speeds of up to 160 mph, compared to 150 mph for the current fleet—will also have room for 386 passengers, an increase of 27 percent over its present 304-passenger capacity, which means that more people will be able to take advantage of train travel once these come online in two years.